Tashema Davis

 Tashema Davis is an artist and art teacher based in Indiana, US.
 Her work, which consists of mostly brightly painted portraiture of Black women and men, has been featured in locations such as Indiana Wesleyan University's 1920 Gallery, the Harrison Center, the Huntington Arts and Entrepreneurial Center, the Kokomo Art Association's annual Black Pearls exhibit and the Indiana Memorial Union.
-Davis opened the Echo Galley in Marion where she taught art classes to the public and displayed local artist's work.
-She has also worked as an art teacher at Marion High School in Marion, Indiana and is the illustrator of several children's books.
+Davis opened the Echo Galley in Marion, where she taught art classes to the public and displayed local artists' work.
+She has also worked as an art teacher at Marion High School in Marion, Indiana, and is the illustrator of several children's books.

 Early life and education

 Davis was raised in the Gary, Indiana projects before leaving to attend college at Ball State University in Muncie, Indiana.
 At Ball State, Davis obtained a bachelor's degree in interior design while working as a substitute teacher at Marion Community Schools.
 During her time at Ball State as an undergraduate, Davis was encouraged to pursue painting by a professor named Scott Anderson.
 Davis later returned to Ball State for her master's degree in art and a license to teach, both of which she received in 2010.